If someone goes missing, contact anyone you think may know their whereabouts - if you’re still concerned, contact your local police.

 - whether they had a medical condition

-- for a sample of their DNA, eg from a toothbrush
+- for a sample of their DNA, for example from a toothbrush

 With a relative’s permission, they may also ask to search the person’s home.